eitanporat/eitanporat.github.io/content/posts/communication complexity and monotone circuits.md

 ## Communication Complexity
 We will now go on to talk about something that is seemingly unrelated: communication complexity.
 This concept has surprising connections to what we previously discussed.

-In the setting of communication complexity two players (Alice and Bob) want to solve some task together.
+In the setting of communication complexity, two players (Alice and Bob) want to solve some task together.
 Alice is given the clue $x$ and Bob is given $y$ and they need to compute some function of $x$ and $y$.
 We assume that both players have unlimited computational power and are interested in the amount of information (*bits*) communicated between them.

 ### Karchmer-Widgerson Games
 We are interested in a specific class of games, these are called Karchmer-Widgerson (KW) games.
 The game is defined as follows for some *monotone* function $f$: